parakaleo/stanford-homepage/README.md

 - enables WYSIWYG editing in the console via calls to `edit()` and `save()`
 - livereload also works across ngrok tunnels :)

-To save work, add routinely changing information to `js/macros.js`.
-Upcoming seminar offerings and their dates are a good candidate of things to put in there...
+To reduce manual edits, please add routinely changing information to `js/macros.js`.

 ### Book keeping:
 For posterity, it may be a good idea to keep documents, fliers, recordings, etc.